Militants attack Pak census team in Khyber Pakhtunkhwa province; one police official killed | Law-Order

 - Pakistan

-A Pakistani security official was killed while two others were injured when unidentified militants attacked a police van deployed to provide protection for the population census team in the restive Khyber Pakhtunkhwa province, officials said on Thursday.
+A Pakistani security official was killed while four were injured on Monday when unidentified militants attacked a police van deployed to protect the population census team in the restive Khyber Pakhtunkhwa province, the second such attack in the province in less than a week.

-The terrorists managed to flee from the scene after the shootout, following which police launched a massive combing operation in the area to nab them.
+The militants managed to flee from the scene after the shootout, following which police sealed the area and launched a massive combing operation to nab them.

 Pakistan on March 1 launched its first-ever digital population and housing census.